Kerrygold or Amish Butter in log form

-Buy good quality, Boar’s Head I believe is all GlutenFree.
+Buy good quality; I believe Boar’s Head is all gluten-free.
 If you can buy imported, go for it.

 Horizon Organic (the red carton with the very happy cow)

-DeCecco or Handmade (actually the basic brand they carry at Target is pretty good too)
+DeCecco or handmade (actually, the basic brand they carry at Target is pretty good too)